5 THINGS YOU NEED TO PREPARE FOR THIS WINTER

 As Muslims, we should help one another, especially the vulnerable in our community.
 Ensure your elderly neighbours and family members are warm in their homes.
 Maybe you can drive them to the shops if they normally go walking so they don’t have to go out in the cold.

 You can also help the homeless by giving them something warm to wear and drink.
-There is emergency winter shelter when the overnight temperature is freezing or below.
+There is an emergency winter shelter when the overnight temperature is freezing or below.
 Find out where the shelters are here.

 Share your winter tips with us by emailing email@example.com